sphinx-notes/lilypond/docs/usage.rst

 :noaudio: (flag)
    If the score contains `MIDI block`_, Lilypond generates MIDI output files. which are converted to audio files by this extension.
-   Use this option to disable audio, see :ref:`example-noaudio`
+   Use this option to disable audio, see :example:`Disable Audio`.

    .. versionchanged:: 2.0.0